cessda/cessda.cdc.versions/README.md

 ## Project Structure

-The CDC product is made up of several components, which can be grouped as Data Gathering, User Facing, public API and Management.
+The CDC product is made up of several components, which can be grouped as Data Gathering, User Facing, Public API and Management.
 There are also some repositories which are concerned with Documentation & Issue Tracking and QA & Deployment respectively.

 ### Data Gathering components